Coinmerce staking

 Is Coinmerce staking risk-free?

 In general, investing is not risk-free.
 Same as with investing in crypto.
 The rate of the crypto you bought will determine whether you make a profit or a loss.
 If you engage in Coinmerce staking, the price of the crypto in question will also determine whether the staking is profitable.
 If the price drops more than the percentage of the reward, you will still suffer a loss.
 It will only hurt less, because you have more of the crypto ‘for free’ than when you bought it.
 On the other hand, if the price of the crypto in question rises, the return will than be much higher if you didn’t stake.
-So you are a thief of your own wallet if you would not use staking.
+So you are a thief of your own wallet if you would not use the staking service.

 Let crypto work for you and create a passive income!